 And that course on Udemy is about 10 projects that are coded live in front of you, there are few explications of the 'why' but by then I'm starting to have an idea of what he's talking about and why :

 I also have a bunch of more advanced / specialized books that I keep for later like ' Build APIs You Won't Hate' ' SQL Queries You Won't Hate', + preparing to eventually get the online courses of :

 I feel that a mix of ressources covering general overview, applied aspects , specific coding techniques and wider Laravel ecosystem & environment is creating a synergy of understanding for me.

-I hope this helps you situate Laracasts in this whole environment and 'layers' :-) after those months of absorbing as much as I can of these other ressources everything here makes much more sense to me :-)
+I hope this helps you situate Laracasts in this whole environment and 'layers' :-) after those months of absorbing as much as I can of these other ressources finally everything here starts to make much more sense to me :-)